Drakbit/hidden-sphere/README.md

 Hidden Sphere is a Wiki created by me to assist in organizing the items and points of my setting and also to help me learn to code better.

-A prototype of this project is always online at www.drakbit.com
+A prototype of this project is always online at [Hidden Sphere Website](https://www.drakbits.com)

 # Frontend